Snoop Dogg’s Grandson, Kai Love, Dies 10 Days After Birth To Son Corde Broadus

 Snoop Dogg’s wife, Shante Broadus, also posted a tribute to her fifth grandson.
 In another heart-rending post, Shante emotionally sang a verse from the song “The Love We Had Stays On My Mind” by The Dells.

-Though family has not released a statement on his cause of death, infant mortality is sadly not an uncommon occurrence.
-According to the CDC, the three most common causes of infant mortality include congenital malformations, disorders related to short gestation and low birthweight, and sudden infant death syndrome.
+Though the family has not released a statement on his cause of death, infant mortality is sadly not an uncommon occurrence in the U.S. According to the CDC, the three most common causes of infant mortality are congenital malformations, disorders related to short gestation and low birthweight, and sudden infant death syndrome.
 These three issues account for around 43 percent of all infant deaths in the United States.

-Though Snoop Dogg has not made any public statement regarding the tragedy, sympathies have been pouring in from fans, often through comments on Instagram.
+Though Snoop Dogg has not made any public statement regarding the tragedy, sympathies have been pouring in from fans, often through comments on his Instagram.

-Jen Rade, a Hollywood stylist, left a comment on Broadus’s post.
+Jen Rade, a Hollywood stylist, left a comment for Broadus.

 “I am so sorry for your loss Corde.
 My heart breaks for you.
 There are no words.
 Sending you all my love,” she wrote, adding a broken heart emoji.